Mediterranean Diet Grocery and Shopping List

 Dairy products are a good source of calcium—which is essential for bone and heart health.
 Dairy consumption mostly includes yogurt and cheese, but that doesn’t mean there’s no variety.
 Both yogurt and cheese are available in a range of flavors.

 Yogurt is fermented and an excellent source of gut-healthy probiotics.
-Greek yogurt is the best option, but it’s best to choose plain.
-Flavored yogurt might contain high sugar content.
+Greek yogurt is the best option, but it’s best to choose plain to avoid added sugar.
+Flavored yogurt might contain high sugar content or added sugar.

 Include these in your grocery shopping list: